Menu

 Carnarvon National Park is on Bidjara and Nuri Country.
 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-Carnarvon National Park is a spectacular spot in Queensland’s Sandstone Belt.
+Carnarvon National Park is a spectacular spot in Central Queensland.

-Camping at Mount Moffatt is a bit like camping at Expedition National Park: It’s back-to-basics, self-sufficient camping, and you’re lucky if you ever meet a ranger.
-And just like Expedition National Park, you’ll need a high-clearance 4WD vehicle to access the park and camping areas.
+Camping at Mount Moffatt is a bit like camping at Expedition National Park: It’s basic, self-sufficient camping, and you’re lucky if you ever meet a ranger.
+While you can tow an off-road caravan or camper trailer to two of the camping areas, you will need a high-clearance 4WD vehicle to access the park in general.

 With the closest town being at least four hours away (Injune: ~4-5 hours; Mitchell: ~6-7 hours), I’d definitely recommend camping in the national park, and not just going there as a day trip.

-Like with any bush camping, make sure you’ve got enough supplies, including water, when you come to Mount Moffatt.
+Like with any bush camping, make sure you’ve got sufficient food supplies, including water, and fuel when you come to Mount Moffatt.
+You can easily clock up some 200km driving around the park on top of the driving distance back out to Injune or Mitchell.

 MOUNT MOFFATT CAMPING AREAS